top of box

 abcm2ps -O =

 The "-O =" after the abcm2ps command tells the program to name the file it generates based on the name of the abc file you give it.
+One nice thing is if you change something in your .abc file, then run abcm2ps again, it'll simply overwrite your previous .ps file with a new one—no having to throw away a file first or confirming you want to overwrite, it's just done.

-If you want a list of options for the abcm2ps program, simply type abcm2ps at the prompt and a list of them will be given.
+If you want a full list of options for the abcm2ps program, simply type abcm2ps at the prompt and a list of them will be given.

 Extras.

-If you want, by repeating the steps above but replacing the "set path..." line with the one below, this will make it so you can simply type "abc" at the prompt in the future instead of "abcm2ps -O = ":
+If you want, by repeating the steps above—cat, instructions, control-D, source—but replacing the "PATH=$PATH..." or "set path..." line with the one below, this will make it so you can simply type "abc" at the prompt in the future instead of "abcm2ps -O = ":

 For bash: